 We had also included in the guide a handbook with more historical info, flora & fauna to be observed along the route, canoeing & safety info, and more info on river hazards, which is not on the Meewasin site.
 Needless to say, the guide maps need updating, but still are a valuable resource in planning your canoe excursion, even if it is only a day trip.

 Maximizing Your River Experience

 CanoeSki has lots of programs to enhance your paddling experience.
 The more knowledge you gain and the more skill you develop, the more you’ll enjoy canoeing and tripping.
-Nothing beats the feeling of confidence in achieving control and mastery over your canoe.
-Here are some tips and recommendations from someone who has been involved in this game for over 25 years!
+Nothing beats the feeling of confidence in achieving control and mastery with your canoeing strokes.
+Here are some tips and recommendations from someone who has been involved in this game for over 30 years!

 Take a paddling course – learn basic paddling strokes & manoeuvres and safety precautions.
 Set the stage for bigger things to come!
 If scheduled programs don’t fit your personal agenda, private lessons are another convenient option.

 Beginner Overnight River Trips – Learn from the pros what it means to canoe-camp wilderness style close to home, totally self-supported.
 Find out what equipment you need and don’t need and get practice paddling with instructor help.